Options If Your I-140 Petition Is Denied by USCIS

 Is It Okay to Reapply to USCIS With a New I-140?

-If USCIS denies an I-140 petition, the petitioning employer or foreign worker has the option of reapplying.
+If USCIS denies an I-140 petition, the petitioning U.S. employer or foreign worker has the option of reapplying.
 As part of the denial notice, USCIS will send an explanation of the reasons for the decision.
 Carefully read all of these reasons and try to proactively address them in the second petition.
 Be sure to include as much evidence as possible to support the new petition.

 Be sure to communicate with your employer in order to make sure that all of the required information is present in the second filing.
 One way to do this is to compare the denied petition to the new petition before the filing.
-Make sure that all materials are up to date, corrected (if there was a mistake previously such as a misspelling or other clerical error), and organized, to make it easy for the USCIS officer to review the petition.
+Make sure that all materials are up to date, corrected (if there was a mistake previously such as a misspelling or other clerical error), and organized, so as to make it easy for the USCIS officer to review the petition.

-Here are some areas to pay particular attention to when filling out Form I-140 a second time: If the I-140 petition is based upon an approved PERM, then in Part 4 of the I-140 form you will need to answer questions about whether the filing includes an original approved PERM.
-Additionally, you will have to answer YES to the question asking, "Has any immigrant visa petition ever been filed by or on behalf of this person?" and provide the receipt number for the previous I-140 petition.
+2. Additionally, you will have to answer YES to the question on the form that asks, "Has any immigrant visa petition ever been filed by or on behalf of this person?" and provide the USCIS receipt number for the previous I-140 petition.

 Can You Appeal USCIS's Denial of an I-140 Petition?

-If USCIS denies the I-140 petition, the company or person who filed it (the petitioner) can appeal the denial.
+If USCIS denies the I-140 petition, the U.S. company or person who filed it (the petitioner) can appeal the denial.
 USCIS will enclose information about the appeal process with the denial notification.
 The appeal will be adjudicated by the Administrative Appeals Office (AAO).

 If choosing to appeal the denial, the petitioner must complete and file Form I-290B.
-It must be filed within 30 calendar days (which include weekends) from the date the petitioner received the denial (33 days if the decision arrived by mail).
+It must be filed within 30 calendar days (which include weekends) from the date the petitioning employer received the denial (33 days if the decision arrived by mail).
+Include additional evidence with the appeal if you believe that this documentation will strengthen your case.

 What Is My Immigration Status After USCIS Denies My I-140 Petition?

-If you are living in the U.S. now on a nonimmigrant visa, the mere fact that USCIS denied your I-140 petition does not automatically terminate your nonimmigrant status.
-For example, let's say you are in the U.S. in H-1B status, and your status is valid through February 15, 2025.
-USCIS denies your I-140 petition on June 1, 2023.
+For example, let's say you are in the United States in H-1B status, and your status is valid through February 15, 2026.
+USCIS denies your I-140 petition on June 1, 2025.
 You remain in valid H-1B status, notwithstanding the denial of your I-140 petition.

 NEED IMMIGRATION HELP ?